Underground Boston: The Hub’s Best-Kept Secrets

 Our next stop was a former Howard Johnson’s motor lodge behind Fenway Park that has been transformed into a trendy new hotel called The Verb commemorating the Kenmore Square club scene of the last 40-odd years.

-Built in 1959 as the Fenway Motor Lodge, the hotel was nearly demolished to make way for a high-rise apartment building like the ones springing up all around it, but developer Steve Samuels decided to rennovate it instead, and he turned to David Bieber, a long-time Boston radio disc jockey and reporter for the Boston Phoenix.
+Built in 1959 as the Fenway Motor Lodge, the hotel was nearly demolished to make way for a high-rise apartment building like the ones springing up all around it, but developer Steve Samuels decided to renovate it instead, and he turned to David Bieber, a long-time Boston radio disc jockey and reporter for the former alternative newsweekly, the Boston Phoenix.

 Another club called the Rathskeller and known as “The Rat” was popular in later years and was an early venue for the Police and the Cars.